Antoine Charles Louis de Lasalle: The Peninsular War

 Lasalle was given command of the 1st Light Cavalry Division, consisting of the 8th Hussars, 13th, 16th and 24th Chasseurs.
 Lasalle's cousin, Pierre-Louis-Adolphe-Georges du Prel, became his aide-de-camp.
 He arrived in Spain on 15 February 1808.
-One of Lasalle's major faults was his willingness to repay resistance with brutality, and it was said of him that he "made Spain tremble".
+One of Lasalle's major faults was his willingness to repay resistance with brutality, which motivated the Spanish to continue brutal guerrilla warfare against French troops.
 In June, Lasalle was responsible for the torching of Torquemada, a village that resisted his troops.
 As his men approached Palencia, the insurgents abandoned their positions and fled to Valladolid, supported by a column of infantry.

 Battling across Spain

 After plundering Torquemada and ransoming the town of Palencia, Lasalle set off for Valladolid.
 On 11 June 1808 Lasalle's army linked up with the troops of General Merle.
-The following day, their combined 9,000 strong army attacked a force of 4-5,000 men under Spanish General Cuesta, deployed along the Cabezón bridge to bar the road to Burgos against oncoming French divisions.
-In the subsequent French attack the Spanish cavalry fled and the infantry broke, whereafter Lasalle proceeded to Valladolid, which he occupied the same night.
+The following day, their combined 9,000-strong army attacked a force of 4-5,000 men under Spanish General Cuesta, deployed along the Cabezón bridge to bar the road to Burgos against oncoming French divisions.
+In the subsequent French attack, the Spanish cavalry fled and the infantry broke, whereafter Lasalle proceeded to Valladolid, which he occupied the same night.

 On 14 July at Medina de Rioseco, with 14,000 men under the command of Bessierès, he fought against over 20,000 Spaniards.
 Lasalle marched towards Vitoria, commanding the rearguard, and protecting the French from another breach made by the enemy.
 As a result of these actions, he was named Grand Officer of the Legion of Honor and made a Count of the Empire.

 On 7 November he fought at the Battle of Burgos.
 The untrained Spanish militias were unable to form infantry squares and scattered in the face of massed French cavalry, while the stubborn Spanish and Walloon Guards stood their ground in vain.
 A few days later, at the Battle of Villa Viejo, he captured seven cannons and four flags.
-On 15 March, Leval’s division and Lasalle’s cavalry crossed the Tagus River at Talavera.
-On the next day they were joined by Victor-Perrin, heading Villatte’s and Ruffin’s divisions, at Arzobispo.
+On 15 March, Leval's division and Lasalle's cavalry crossed the Tagus River at Talavera.
+On the next day, they were joined by Victor-Perrin, heading Villatte’s and Ruffin's divisions, at Arzobispo.
 The rest of the cavalry, along with the artillery and the baggage, was sent to Almaraz.
 Two days later, Lasalle reached Meza de Ibor and fought the Spanish troops, forcing them out of their defensive position on the Tagus.